Zefile8/Edo-Autoscript/README.md

 WARNING:
-Autoscript.exe is a small program made to convert PSCT from yugioh cards into a .lua file usable on project ignis Edopro.
+Autoscript.exe is a small program made to convert PSCT from yugioh cards into a .lua file usable on Project Ignis: Edopro.
 The Edopro team is not associated with this project.